 Before you can use MPICH, you must configure and make it.
+For the ch_p4mpd device, you must also install it.
 The configuration process analyzes your system and determines the correct options and settings; it also creates the 'Makefile's that are used to make MPICH.